gitlabhq/gitlabhq/doc/security/rack_attack.md

 - `maxretry`: The maximum amount of times a request can be made in the specified time.
-- `findtime`: The maximum amount of time failed requests can count against an IP before it's blacklisted.
+- `findtime`: The maximum amount of time failed requests can count against an IP before it's blacklisted (in seconds).
-- `bantime`: The total amount of time that a blacklisted IP will be blocked in seconds.
+- `bantime`: The total amount of time that a blacklisted IP will be blocked (in seconds).

 **Installations from source**